WP-API/docs/index.md

 ### Responses

 Responses are the data you get back from the API.
-The `WP_REST_Response` provides a way to interact with the response data returned by endpoints.
+The `WP_REST_Response` class provides a way to interact with the response data returned by endpoints.
 Responses can return the desired data, and they can also be used to return errors.

 ### Schema